The following connection schemes of distribution system are generally employed:

 Design Considerations of Distribution System

 The main elements of a distribution network are the feeders and distributors.
-To maintain a required voltage at the terminals of a consumer, proper care has to be taken while designing these elements.
+To maintain the required voltage at the terminals of a consumer, proper care has to be taken while designing these elements.

-- Feeder design: While designing a feeder, the main consideration is of its current carrying capacity.
-The voltage drop consideration is relatively un-important.
-The reason is that the voltage drop in a feeder can be compensated by means of voltage regulating equipment placed at the sub-stations.
+Feeder design: While designing a feeder, the main consideration is its current carrying capacity.
+The voltage drop consideration is relatively unimportant.
+The reason is that the voltage drop in a feeder can be compensated by using voltage-regulating equipment placed at the substations.